Phil Judd: After Split Enz

 After leaving Split Enz, Judd became involved with Auckland punk band The Suburban Reptiles.
 He produced their second single, "Saturday Night Stay at Home", and performed live with them.
 He was also briefly a member of Chris Knox's band The Enemy.
 Out of the remnants of The Suburban Reptiles he formed The Swingers with future Midnight Oil band member Bones Hillman and Buster Stiggs.
 The band went through a couple of lineup changes, but managed to release a No. 1 song in New Zealand and Australia, "Counting The Beat".
 The song was used in the 1990s on commercials for DEKA chain of general merchandise stores, and was also used for the New Zealand TV3 Slogan "There aint no place I'd rather be" in 2011.
-The Swingers also wrote lyrics and composed music for Gillian Armstrong's 1982 New Wave musical Starstruck.
+The Swingers also wrote songs for Gillian Armstrong's 1982 New Wave musical Starstruck.

 After The Swingers broke up in 1982, Judd recorded the Private Lives solo album, released by Mushroom Records in 1983.
 It would be 24 years before he released his next solo album.
 In the US, selections from Private Lives were released as a five-track EP called The Swinger.

 In 1986 Tim Finn contacted Judd to write some songs for his new album Big Canoe.
 It would have been the first time they were to write together since Split Enz.
 According to Finn, instead of writing, the two spent most of the time drinking and catching up on old times and wrote no material.
 Instead, Judd played guitar on the album.

 Schnell Fenster

-In the late 1980s, Judd went on to be part of Schnell Fenster and was involved in recording movie soundtracks, most notably The Big Steal, winning the AFI award for his first score Death in Brunswick.
-Schnell Fenster was composed of former Split Enz members Nigel Griggs, Noel Crombie and Eddie Rayner, along with guitarist Michael den Elzen.
-Rayner left the project soon after its birth.
+In the late 1980s, Judd was a member of Schnell Fenster alongside former Split Enz members Nigel Griggs, Noel Crombie and Eddie Rayner, as well as guitarist Michael den Elzen.
+Rayner left the project soon after it began.

-The debut album The Sound of Trees was a moderate success, but due to Noel Crombie developing tinnitus, the band was unable to tour extensively to support the album.
-A second album, OK Alright A Huh Oh Yeah, was released in Australia and New Zealand in 1991.
-The band then broke up.
+The debut album The Sound of Trees was a moderate success, but after Noel Crombie developed tinnitus, the band was unable to tour extensively to support the album.
+A second album, OK Alright A Huh Oh Yeah, was released in Australia and New Zealand in 1991 after which the group broke up.